 Research Report 2016 - Gut Immunology

 Our gut microbiota – the trillions of microbes that colonise our gastrointestinal tract – is being increasingly recognised for its important role in our health and well-being.
-Dr Elizabeth Forbes-Blom, who leads the Gut Immunology team, is studying the connections between gut microbiota and the immune system.
+The Gut Immunology team is studying the connections between gut microbiota and the immune system.

 One area of research is examining the effects of different gut bacteria on the immune system by studying response to a vaccine, in this case the seasonal influenza vaccine.